 Have you heard names like Hippocrates, Aristotle, and Galen of Pergamum?
 Well, these eminent people were first explorers of the anatomy and physiology of living organisms.
 Their works focused on the naturalist leanings of organisms, especially animals.
 Theophrastus, the most notable work of Aristotle still holds a valuable place in the hearts of our modern-day scientists.
 Do you know why?
 Theophrastus makes an enormous contribution to the study of zoology, botany, ecology, and taxonomy, all of which are essential branches of biology.

 Awareness about medicines became prominent during the middle ages.
-It is believed that Islamic scholars working in accordance with the Galenic and Aristotelian traditions were the first to introduce medicinal science.
+It is believed that Islamic scholars working by the Galenic and Aristotelian traditions were the first to introduce medicinal science.
 Neolithic Revolution was a big turning point in the history of biology.
 This age-old revolution dated 10,000 years ago brought practices of farming and animal husbandry into the limelight.

 Much before the study of human beings, biology referred to the study of plant and animal life.
 Works on botanical studies by Albertus Magnus (1206-1280) and ‘The Art on Falconry,’ introducing the first resource to ornithology by the Holy Roman Emperor Frederick II (1194-1250) played a pivotal role in shaping the natural history of biology.